 Have you ever been sitting there with the sun streaming into the room “just right” so you could see all of the dust (and other) particles floating in the air?!
 It can be surprising!

-Continue below for a great radon detector for your home.
+Continue reading for a great radon detector for your home.
 I have this one, and it sure provides peace of mind.

 How do you know if there is radon in the house?

 First, know your risk.
 Look at a map of the United States which shows color-coded Risk Zones 1, 2, and 3 (the highest risk for radon).
 You can also view greater resolution radon maps of individual states, sourced from EPA.gov